sindresorhus/gulp-revert-path/readme.md

 > Revert the previous `file.path` change

 Many plugins change the `file.path` somehow.
-Most commenly the file extension.
+Most commonly the file extension.
 For example `gulp-babel` changes `.jsx` extensions to `.js` since it compiles JSX.
 Sometimes that's undesirable though.
 This plugin makes it easy to revert the path change.

 ## Install